 WILL OUR DESERT SAFARI BE CANCELLED IF THERE ARE NOT ENOUGH PEOPLE BOOKED?

-DO YOU ACCOMMODATE VEGETARIAN GUESTS OR THOSE WITH ALLERGIES?
+DO YOU ACCOMMODATE VEGETARIAN OR VEGAN GUESTS OR THOSE WITH ALLERGIES?

 WILL I GO DUNE BASHING?